harryho/flata/README.rst

 - **Only table object can execute CRUD** TinyDB can execute CRUD action, but PseuDB only allow table instance to execute CRUD.
 This concept is borrowed from lowdb.

-- **Return object instead of ID** PseuDB will return new object with ID after the data is inserted or updated.
+- **Return object instead of ID** PseuDB will return new or updated objects with IDs after the data is inserted or updated.
 It is good for Restful API to present the latest data in the database.

 - **Format of database is not compatible** Database file created by TinyDB will not be compatible with PseuDB, because data structure stored as list in PseuDB instead of dict in TinyDB.